Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks: Differentiable Proxy Objectives for Missing Data Remediation

 In CCA~\cite{littleStatisticalAnalysisMissing2002}, the modeler discards all rows with missing entries before proceeding with their analysis.
-Denote the set of completely observed rows by ${\mathcal{S}=\{i:\rb^{(i)}=\mathbf{1}\}}$ and let $J$ be the score function the modeler uses to measure the goodness-of-fit of $\vtheta$ on an example.
-The modeler's objective (\eqref{eq:modeler}) is to learn $\that$ to maximize the total score of the completely observed examples:
+Denoting the set of completely observed rows by ${\mathcal{S}=\{i:\rb^{(i)}=\mathbf{1}\}}$, the modeler's objective (\eqref{eq:modeler}) is to learn $\that$ to minimize the average score of the completely observed examples:

-The random set $\mathcal{S}$ is determined by the adversary's missingness mechanism.
-But as the missing data masks are discrete random variables, the objective function (\eqref{eq:modeler_cca_emp}) is not differentiable with respect to the missingness mechanism.
-Because the samples are i.i.d., as the number of samples goes to infinity, for a fixed $\vtheta$, weak law of large numbers asserts that the modeler's objective (\eqref{eq:modeler_cca_emp})converges in probability to the expected score of $\vtheta$ conditioned on all variables being observed.
-When $\P_{\Rb}(\mathbf{1})>0$, Bayes' Theorem can be applied to capture the exact asymptotic dependence of the modeler's objective on the missingness mechanism:
+The random set $\mathcal{S}$ that the modeler has to work with is determined by the adversary's missingness mechanism.
+The missing data masks are {\em sampled} from the AM mechanism, so the objective function (\eqref{eq:modeler_cca_emp}) is not differentiable with respect to $\vphi$, and cannot be used in the bi-level formulation used to learn the AM mechanism.

+However, because the training samples are i.i.d., as the number of samples goes to infinity, the weak law of large numbers asserts that, for any $\vtheta$, the modeler's objective (\eqref{eq:modeler_cca_emp}) converges in probability to the expected score of $\vtheta$ conditioned on all entries in $X$ being observed.